EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: EgoCross Dataset

 \begin{itemize} \item \textbf{Surgery.} The surgical domain represents a highly structured, knowledge-intensive scenario where precision, sequential understanding, and risk-awareness are paramount.
-To enrich visual diversity, we include two datasets: \textit{EgoSurgery}~\cite{fujii2024egosurgeryphase}, which records the videos of open-heart surgeries from the surgeon's perspective, with fine-grained annotations of hand-tool interactions and surgical phases; and \textit{CholecTrack20}~\cite{nwoye2023cholectrack20}, which offers laparoscopic videos of cholecystectomy procedures from a tool-centered perspective. \item \textbf{Industry.} Complex workflows in industrial scenarios demand not only perception of fine object manipulations but also reasoning over procedural sequences and tool-usage logic.
+To enrich visual diversity, we include two datasets: \textit{EgoSurgery}~\cite{fujii2024egosurgeryphase}, which records the videos of open-heart surgeries from the surgeon's perspective, with fine-grained annotations of hand-tool interactions and surgical phases; and \textit{CholecTrack20}~\cite{nwoye2023cholectrack20}, which offers laparoscopic videos of cholecystectomy procedures from a tool-centered perspective.
+This dataset offers a rare yet insightful egocentric perspective captured from a tool rather than a typical human operator. \item \textbf{Industry.} Complex workflows in industrial scenarios demand not only perception of fine object manipulations but also reasoning over procedural sequences and tool-usage logic.
 We choose \textit{ENIGMA-51}~\cite{ragusa2024enigma}, a dataset containing real circuit board repair tasks. \item \textbf{Extreme Sports.} Extreme sports pose unique challenges, such as rare environments, rapid camera motion, and blur, which could well test models' spatiotemporal perception and high-speed situational reasoning.
 We include the \textit{ExtremeSportFPV}~\cite{singh2017trajectory}, which features first-person videos of various extreme sports, including mountain biking, skiing, and skydiving. \item \textbf{Animal Perspective.} To challenge anthropocentric bias in existing models, we introduce the animal perspective, introducing new motion patterns, camera angles, and semantic focus to the models. \textit{EgoPet}~\cite{bar2024egopet}, a dataset featuring egocentric views from animals such as dogs, cats, eagles, and turtles, is thus included. \end{itemize}